openearth/xbeach-docs/docs/xbeach_manual.rst

 Grid and bathymetry
 -------------------

-XBeach’ spatial grid size is defined by the keywords :par:`nx` and :par:`ny`.
+XBeachâ spatial grid size is defined by the keywords :par:`nx` and :par:`ny`.
 Here nx are the number of grid points in the cross-shore direction and ny the number in the alongshore direction.
 The size of the computational grid will be :par:`nx` +1 by :par:`ny` +1 cells large.
 The initial bathymetry is provided